frictionlessdata/datapackage/source/data-packages.rst

 This file should be placed in the top-level directory (relative to any other resources provided as part of the data package).

 A data package will normally include other resources (e.g. data files) but the Data Package specification does NOT impose any requirements on their form or structure.
+(As described below it is also possible to 'inline' data into the datapackage.json in which case the datapackage.json is both the descriptor and the data).

 Illustrative Structure
 ----------------------